 Hello, and welcome to the Graduate School at Winthrop University!
 We are glad you have decided to explore one of our 26 graduate degree programs.
 While most information is available online, we know it is often helpful to talk with someone or send a quick email question.
 If you have any questions along the way, please do not hesitate to contact us at 803/323-2204 or firstname.lastname@example.org.
 We look forward to hearing from you so we can discuss your future at Winthrop.

 Quality: Winthrop is a public university of distinction founded in 1886, and our first graduate degree was conferred in 1912.
 Our academic programs are measured by national standards of quality.
-Winthrop University is accredited by the Southern Association of Colleges and Schools, and we are one of only two institutions in South Carolina that has achieved national accreditation for all eligible academic programs.
+Winthrop University is accredited by the Southern Association of Colleges and Schools.

 Charlotte Regional Partnership